 The Improvement Services office is located in Building A-3 on South Campus.
 You enroll in the services in the same manner that you enroll in your regular courses.
 All of the improvement services, except English as a foreign language, meet two hours per week.
 All of the courses are non-credit and are given at no additional cost to the student.
-The work is usually carried in addition to your regular college work, and you may drop the improvement service whenever you have become suitably proficient in it.
+The work is usually carried in addition to your regular college work.